 By Denis Korn

-In January of this year I posted the article below.
-Here is the segment of that article I want to focus upon in this post: As you reflect on the scenarios that you presume might – or might not – occur, think about the concept of a “triggering event.”
+In January of 2012 I posted the article below.
+Here is the segment of that article I want to focus upon in this updated post: As you reflect on the scenarios that you presume might – or might not – occur, think about the concept of a “triggering event.”
 Ask yourself, “What are the triggering events that will motivate me to immediate action?”
 “What triggering event will launch the imminent arrival of the scenario I have presumed might occur or thought wouldn’t occur?”
 If you have created a list of triggering events, you will be on the look out for possible immediate action.

 It is time to be specific!
 Whether an emergency can be short term and have only a minimal disruption in your daily routine, or catastrophic requiring a significant change in life style, apathy and ignorance will not be bliss.
 While I’m not a prophet or psychic, I do have the discernment skills to realize that we live in very precarious and uncertain times.
 Between acts of God or geophysical events and man-made devastating incidents, there are so many potential scenarios that could come to pass, that being continually vigilant is essential.